Automated planning and scheduling: Probabilistic planning

-Preference-based planning

-In preference-based planning, the objective is not only to produce a plan but also to satisfy user-specified preferences.
-A difference to the more common reward-based planning, for example corresponding to MDPs, preferences don't necessarily have a precise numerical value.

 Conditional planning

 Deterministic planning was introduced with the STRIPS planning system, which is a hierarchical planner.
 Action names are ordered in a sequence and this is a plan for the robot.
 Hierarchical planning can be compared with an automatic generated behavior tree.
 The disadvantage is, that a normal behavior tree is not so expressive like a computer program.
 That means, the notation of a behavior graph contains action commands, but no loops or if-then-statements.
 Conditional planning overcomes the bottleneck and introduces an elaborated notation which is similar to a control flow, known from other programming languages like Pascal.
 It is very similar to program synthesis, which means a planner generates sourcecode which can be executed by an interpreter.

-An early example of a conditional planner is “Warplan-C” which was introduced in the mid 1970s.
+An early example of a conditional planner is "Warplan-C" which was introduced in the mid 1970s.
 What is the difference between a normal sequence and a complicated plan, which contains if-then-statements?
 It has to do with uncertainty at runtime of a plan.
 The idea is that a plan can react to sensor signals which are unknown for the planner.
 The planner generates two choices in advance.
 For example, if an object was detected, then action A is executed, if an object is missing, then action B is executed.
 A major advantage of conditional planning is the ability to handle partial plans.
 An agent is not forced to plan everything from start to finish but can divide the problem into chunks.
 This helps to reduce the state space and solves much more complex problems.